-Cheque payments for all other taxes may not exceed R500 000:
+The following cheque payments may not exceed R500 000:

-SARS does not accept any cheque payments exceeding the total amount of R500 000 because banks no longer accept cheques exceeding R500 000.
+Top Tip: SARS doesn't accept any cheque payments exceeding the total amount of R500 000 because banks no longer accept cheques exceeding R500 000.

 If you are paying by cheque, the cheque must be made out to “South African Revenue Service” (do not use the abbreviation SARS) in any of the official languages.

-Should multiple cheque payments be made, the total amount may not exceed the R100 000 and/or R500 000 prescribed limits.
+Should multiple cheque payments be made, the total amount may not exceed the specific prescribed limits.

 If the cheque payment exceeds any of the limits, you should make use of the following channels: